 WGU is approved by the U.S. Department of Education to offer federal student aid in most of our degree programs.
 Because of our more affordable tuition, WGU students are able to graduate without large amounts of student debt to repay.
 If you qualify for and accept federal student aid, it will cover most, if not all, of your direct education expenses.
 To be eligible for federal student aid (grants, loans, and work-study funds), you have to meet certain requirements.
 Visit Basic Eligibility Criteria (opens new window) for more information on federal student aid eligibility.

 WGU participates in the following federal grant and loan programs:

 The Pell Grant does not have to be repaid and may be awarded to students who have not yet earned a bachelor’s degree.
 It is available to those with the greatest need, which is calculated based upon income, number of dependents, and other factors reported on the FAFSA (opens new window).
 Students may receive the Federal Pell Grant for no more than 12 terms (roughly six years).
 Visit Federal Pell Grants (opens new window) for more detailed information on eligibility.

 Under the Children of Fallen Heroes Scholarship Act, a Pell-eligible student whose parent or guardian died in the line of duty while performing as a public safety officer is eligible to receive a maximum Pell Grant for the award year.
-In addition to having a Pell-eligible EFC, the student must be less than 24 years of age or enrolled at an institution of higher education at the time of his or her parent or guardian's death to qualify for this scholarship.
+In addition to having a Pell-eligible EFC, the student must be less than 24 years of age or enrolled at an institution of higher education at the time of their parent or guardian's death to qualify for this scholarship.